shaeliss/assessment/README.md

 - I first installed traefik on my minikube cluster using the official documentation.
 - I exposed the python application using an IngressRoute which routes traffic from assessment-as.com/test to the service on my cluster.
 - I also introduced a middleware which whitelists any range of IPs we want.
 For example we can whitelist the Public IP ranges comming from specific countries only.
 In my case i whitelisted only my Public IP to keep everyone else out :P
+- The mentioned resources were also created using helm charts.

 <img width="1177" alt="Screenshot 2023-06-20 at 12 39 42 AM" src="https://github.com/shaeliss/assessment/assets/86359227/0bd2714f-5a19-4c0a-8f18-3aecf14d8e2b">